yyumna/climatechange_ai/ICLR2020_workshop.md

       [null, null, "Updates from previous workshop presenters",
         // Wrap multi-line strings in `s rather than "s `
+        This session will feature updates from authors of selected works presented at previous Climate Change AI workshops (at ICML 2019, NeurIPS 2019, and AMLD 2020).

           <p>
           Speakers:
           <ul>